 Talking... it doesn't just 'happen'

-Understanding the developmental sequence that leads to talking.
+Understanding the developmental sequence that leads to talking is important.

 Autism impacts many aspects of a child’s life.
 It nearly always challenges their communication skills.
 As a consequence, most parents list communication as one of the primary goals for their child.